-- The transmitter-to-receiver communication range (distance that the transmitter can be from the receiver and still work) varies between the different systems: for Libre, you need to be within 4 cm (which means you’re still getting out of bed for middle-of-the-night glucose checks); the range for the Medtronic 630G is 2 metres; Dexcom G5’s range is 6 metres.
+- The transmitter-to-receiver communication range (distance that the transmitter can be from the receiver and still work) varies between the different systems: for Libre, you need to be within 4 cm (which means you’re still getting out of bed for middle-of-the-night glucose checks); the range for the Medtronic CGM is 2 metres; Dexcom’s range is 6 metres.
 If it’s important for you to view the CGM-wearer’s glucose reading and trend without having to be right next to them (such as when your child is playing in another room, or when you want the receiver at your bedside while your T1D child sleeps in their room), you may prefer a CGM system with a long transmitter-to-receiver communication range.

 - Do you anticipate frequent or long interruptions in communication between the sensor/transmitter and receiver?
 If you’re a transatlantic business traveler (so put your system in airplane mode for many hours on a flight) or a swimmer who spends many hours in the pool (and so leave the receiver at the side of the pool for prolonged periods), you may find value in longer data back-fill options offered by Libre and Medtronic (the transmitter on the Libre stores 8 hours of glucose data between scans; Medtronic stores 10 hours).

 - Would you like to share your glucose readings in real-time with a spouse or family member who is outside of the communication range of the system, or even in a different location?
 Remote viewing of glucose data allows parents to view your daughter’s glucose data while she’s in the middle of a hockey game, or your son’s data while he’s over a friend’s house.
 It allows you to view your own glucose data at a glance on a smart watch (without having to pull a receiver out of your pocket).
-Dexcom is the only glucose monitoring system that offers this feature.
+Dexcom and Libre offer this option in some form or another.